ApexBugFinder/productLanding/README.md

 1. Reduce image sizes

+2. Save images to firebase database and call them from there

-2. Create small backend api and serve products from backend
+3. Create small backend api and serve products from backend